marcel-dempers/docker-development-youtube-series/course/README.md

 # 🎓 The Ultimate DevOps Course (early access 🚧)

-This course is my ultimate guide to DevOps engineering for beginners </br>
+This course is my ultimate guide to DevOps,SRE & platform engineering for beginners </br>

 <i>🚧 This course is currently under early access and undergoing constant review and updates</i>

 ## 🚀 Introduction

-In my many years working in the field, I have noticed a range of challenges and problems that people face when trying to join the DevOps space </br>
+In my many years working in the field, I have noticed a range of challenges and problems that people face when trying to start a DevOps, SRE, platform or cloud engineering career. </br>

 ## 🔴The challenges - <i>where to start ?</i>